tylerehc/opensaurus/README.md

 There is a Heroku post build script so that you do not have to compile your React frontend manually, it is done on the server.
 Simply push to Heroku and it will build and load the client index.html page

+To connect to an mLab server, simply add your mLab URI as a config variable with the key MONGO_URI, in your Heroku settings.

 ## App Info

 ### License